 “A former gravel pit, Fox Science offers a rare opportunity to explore the geology of the region.
 Ancient table-sized glacial boulders of granite, tillite, gneiss, and limestone are scattered around the base of the former pit.
 Keep your eye out for fossils in the limestone boulders.
 Untouched for almost 40 years, the land surface here resembles the landscape that was revealed upon the retreat of the glaciers some 12,000 years ago.
 In places where plants have started to become established, mosses, prairie grasses, goldenrods, asters and shingle oaks grow on the developing soils."

-To learn more about Washtenaw County Parks and Recreation Commission, please visit their
+Washtenaw County Parks and Recreation Commission website.